Apsara: Java and Bali, Indonesia

 In the Indonesian language throughout medieval times, apsaras are also known as 'bidadari', being conflated with the 'vidyadharis' (from Sanskrit word vidhyadhari: vidhya, 'knowledge'; dharya, 'having, bearer, or bringer') known as Bidadari in the modern Indonesian, the females of the vidyādharas, another class of celestial beings in Indian mythology.
-'Vidyādhara' literally means 'possessed of science or spells', and refers to 'a kind of supernatural being ... possessed of magical power' or 'fairy' according to Monier-Williams Dictionary.
+'Vidyādhara' literally means 'possessed of science or spells', and refers to 'a kind of supernatural being ... possessed of magical power' or 'fairy' according to Monier-Williams' dictionary.
 The bidadaris are heavenly maidens, living in the svargaloka or in celestial palace of Indra, described in Balinese dedari (bidadari or apsara) dance.

 Traditionally apsaras are described as celestial maidens living in Indra's heaven (Kaéndran).
 They are well known for their special task: being sent to earth by Indra to seduce ascetics who by their severe practices may become more powerful than the gods.
-This theme occurs frequently in Javanese traditions, including the Kakawin Arjunawiwaha, written by mpu Kanwa in 1030 during the reign of a king Airlangga.
+This theme occurs frequently in Javanese traditions, including the Kakawin Arjunawiwaha, written by mpu Kanwa in 1030 during the reign of king Airlangga.
 The story tells that Arjuna, in order to defeat the giant Niwatakawaca, engaged in meditation and asceticism, whereupon Indra sent apsaras to seduce him.
 Arjuna, however, managed to conquer his lust and then to win the ultimate weapons from the gods to defeat the giant.

 Later in the Javanese tradition the apsara was also called Hapsari, also known as Widodari (from Sanskrit word vidyādhari).
 The Javanese Hindu-Buddhist tradition also influenced Bali.
-In Balinese dance, the theme of celestial maidens often occurred.
+In Balinese dance, the theme of celestial maidens often occurs.
 Dances such as Sanghyang Dedari and Legong depicted divine maidens in their own way.
-In the court of Mataram Sultanate the tradition of depicting heavenly maidens in dances still alive and well.
+In the court of Mataram Sultanate the tradition of depicting heavenly maidens in dances is still alive and well.
 The Javanese court dances of Bedhaya portray apsaras.